Terms and Conditions of Skycop Services

 1. Skycop is authorized to alter T&C and set forth additional conditions at any time and without notice, however shall put efforts for the Client to be updated with any such alterations.
 If any such alterations are negative from the Client’s perspective, the Client shall have to approve such alterations in order for amended T&C to be applied to the respective Client.

-2. The laws of the Republic of Lithuania apply to the T&C, the Agreement and/or any other document concluded in relation to the T&C and the Agreement, except if otherwise agreed in the specific document which is satisfactory to Skycop.
+2. The laws of the Republic of Lithuania apply to the T&C, the Agreement and/or any other document concluded in relation to the T&C and the Agreement, except if otherwise agreed in the specific document.
+The Client (consumer) is also entitled to claim protection under mandatory provisions provided by the laws of the country where the Client (consumer) resides.

 4. In the case the Client is a legal entity, it warrants and represents that: